Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Image Classification.rst

 |image02|

-In the highlighted code snippet, fill in the “ssid” with your WiFi network SSID and “pass” with the network password.
+In the highlighted code snippet, fill in the "ssid" with your WiFi network SSID and "pass" with the network password.

 |image03|

 Select Neural Network (NN) task and models using modelSelect() function highlighted in a red box.
 This function takes 6 arguments: Neural Network task, Object Detection model, Face Detection model and Face Recognition model, Audio Classification model and Image Classification model.
-Replace with “NA_MODEL” if they are not necessary for your selected Neural Network task.
+Replace with "NA_MODEL" if they are not necessary for your selected Neural Network task.
 Note that it is mandatory to call modelSelect() function before calling the begin() function.

 Valid Neural Network task: OBJECT_DETECTION, FACE_DETECTION, FACE_RECOGNITION, AUDIO_CLASSIFICATION, IMAGE_CLASSIFICATION